Here are ten super cool red subscribe buttons for YouTube:

 Subscription-based models have really changed the way that YouTube works.
 People just don’t surf the web like they once did.
 They instead subscribe to their favorite channels and sign up for notifications.

-If you click on a dozen or so subscribe buttons, then you can easily make sure that you have a lifetime of content to be getting on with.
+If you click on a dozen or so subscribe buttons, you can easily ensure that you have a lifetime of content to be getting on with.
 If you have your own channel, you must ensure that your page is being subscribed to.

 It Starts with a Button